kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Luigi framework on board

-The Console UI was refactored and it now uses the [Luigi](https://github.com/kyma-project/luigi/blob/master/README.md) framework to orchestrate client-side micro front-ends.
-With Luigi on board, the Console enables secure and technology-agnostic UI extensibility in Kyma.
+The Console UI was refactored and it now uses the [Luigi](https://github.com/kyma-project/luigi/blob/master/README.md) framework to orchestrate client-side micro frontends.
+With Luigi on board, the Console allows for secure and technology-agnostic UI extensibility in Kyma.

 ### New navigation structure